Cody Whitehair

-Cody Michael Whitehair (born July 11, 1992) is an American football offensive guard for the Chicago Bears of the National Football League (NFL).
-He played college football at Kansas State.
+Cody Michael Whitehair (born July 11, 1992) is an American professional football guard.
+He has previously played for the Chicago Bears.
+He played college football for the Kansas State Wildcats.

-High school career
+Early life

 A native of Abilene, Kansas, Whitehair attended Abilene High School, where he was a two-way lineman for the Cowboys football varsity.
 In his senior year, he was named to PrepStar magazine’s All-Midlands Region team after being credited with 140 pancake blocks and 81 total tackles (41 solo, 40 assisted) with 15 sacks on the season, as Abilene finished 10–1 after losing to Buhler in the second round of the KSHSAA 4A state playoffs.

 College career

 After redshirting his first year at Kansas State in 2011, Whitehair became a starter at guard in 2012 and 2013.
 Prior to his junior year in 2014, he moved to offensive tackle, where he started as a junior and senior.